Yaamanni/Yaamanni.github.io/_posts/2024-08-01-applied-data-science-project.md

 4️⃣ Leverage text analytics from online fashion discussions to inform and refine Kapital’s global product, pricing, and engagement strategies.

 Through these objectives, the project **combines quantitative analysis (pricing, segmentation, forecasting) with qualitative insights (text analytics)** to deliver a comprehensive, data-backed strategy for Kapital Fashion’s long-term success.

-## Work Accomplished
-Document your work done to accomplish the outcome

 ### Data Preparation
 **Dataset Details**